expert car buying tips

 Car Buying Tip #7: Knowledge Is Power

 Knowing the basic facts about the vehicle you plan to buy is essential.
 For example, knowing the “invoice” price in addition to the suggested retail price will help you in negotiations by telling you how much wiggle room the dealership has before they stand to lose on this deal.
-Dealerships often rely on their customers not being educated on specific issues, so be sure to empower yourself and avoid getting ripped off!
-Also, if you are going to trade in your current vehicle, make sure that you are educated on your car’s current value, so you get offered a fair price, and be prepared to sell your current vehicle separately if necessary.
+Dealerships often rely on their customers not being informed about specific issues, so be sure you take responsibility and avoid being scammed!
+Also, if you are going to trade in your current vehicle, make sure that you are educated on the current value of your car, so you get offered a fair price.
+Get ready to sell your current vehicle separately if needed.

 Final Car Buying Tip?
 Start With ALEC!